MEN'S NCAA CHAMPS

 Lamp has been competed internationally again for the last two seasons.
 She won the platform competition at the 2013 U.S. World Championships Qualifying and later placed 10th in her signature event at the FINA World Diving Championships in Barcelona, Spain.
 She has been on the USA Diving's olympic development squad and has represented Team USA in the FINA Diving World Series in 2014.

-As a student-athlete, Parrington competed in the 1980 Moscow Olympicsrepresenting Zimbabwe in both he three-meter and platform events.
+As a student-athlete, Parrington competed in the 1980 Moscow Olympics, representing Zimbabwe in both the three-meter and platform events.
 Parrington also played for Zimbabwe's national diving and water polo teams.

 In August 2008, former UT head football coach Phillip Fulmer endowed $250,000 for the Dave Parrington Tennessee Diving Scholarship.
 The gift was a token of gratitude for Parrington's many years coaching Fulmer's daughter and former Lady Vol diver Brittany.

-In the summer of 2009, Parrington married UT swimming and diving massage therapist Marie Wilson.
+In the summer of 2009, Parrington married former UT swimming and diving massage therapist Marie Wilson.
 She has been a part of the program for nine years and is a Knoxville, Tenn., native.
-She has three children Jeff, Brent and Derek and five grandchildren Emily, Zachary, Camille, Blake and Maggie.
+She has three children Jeff, Brent and Derek and five grandchildren Emily, Zachary, Camille, Blake, Maggie and DJ.